-It’s that time of year when half of America makes its pilgrimage to Disneyland.
-After days of standing in lines, tripping over strollers, and buying tickets in the three figures; anyone can use a day off.
+It’s that time of year when half of American families make its pilgrimage to Disneyland.
+After days of standing in lines, tripping over strollers, and buying tickets in the three figures; anyone can use a day away from the parks.
 Here are five free, family-friendly day trips within a short drive of Disneyland.

 Griffith Park Observatory

 Don’t let the word “park” fool you.
 This is no neighborhood playground.
 Griffith Park is 3,000 acres of hiking trails, museums, theaters, a zoo, and enough features to take days to explore.
 The highlight of this northern L.A. park, is the Observatory (above).

 From the Observatory, you can view the Hollywood sign, Santa Monica Mountains, and an amazing sunset over the Pacific Ocean.
 Inside is a museum, planetarium, and the Zeiss telescope (more people have viewed space through this telescope than any other).
 The grounds and building are free.
 There is a short film that requires a ticket purchase, but it’s totally worth it.

 Check the schedule before you go; several nights during the week they put out telescopes on the lawn and show different star formations.
 One warning that comes with all L.A. sight-seeing—parking can be a bear.
 There’s very rarely parking in the actual parking lot, and you’ll have to park down the road a ways and walk in.
 Wear comfortable shoes and plan extra time.

 Several iconic films have been shot here.
 Show the kids The Rocketeer for a family-friendly glimpse.

 The “Old Zoo” in Griffith Park